 The region is cold and windy in winter, with temperatures going below freezing.

-Snow can cover the higher elevation areas, and with increased rain, many unpaved roads are unpassable.
+Snow can cover higher-elevation areas, and with increased rainfall, many unpaved roads become impassable.

 The most convenient base is Escalante Town, which has a gas station, a few restaurants, a grocery store, outfitters, an RV park, and a bar.